burrsutter/rpi_HC-SR501/README.md

 	Motion Detected: 1
 	Motion Detected: 1
 	^CExiting

+## Adding MQTT messaging
+Publishing the motion detection to the MQTT broker is only partially completed in the sense_motion_mqtt.js script.
+Take a look at the script configure the id varaible to be a unique value so that the topic is unique to your RaspberryPi.

 # Java usage
 To run the Java client, use the Gradle script and run: